w3f/polkadot-wiki/docs/learn/learn-assets.md

 See
-[this technical explainer video](https://youtu.be/knNLZEyposM?list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&t=326) to learn how to transfer assets on Statemine.
-The same procedure applies to Statemint.
+[this technical explainer video](https://youtu.be/knNLZEyposM?list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&t=326) to learn how to transfer assets on the Asset Hub.

 For Ledger users see [this video tutorial](https://youtu.be/j0O-KziV9iw) to learn how to use the Statemine Ledger app and what its current limitations are.